Rural and Northern Immigration Pilot (RNIP)

 - the candidate’s personal circumstances, and any medical and/or inadmissibility issues

-- whether or not we have reached the cap on skill levels for the year
+- whether or not we have reached any caps on recommendations for the year

 It is difficult to predict the length of the entire process, however, we estimate applications for community recommendations to be answered within one month from the time of application.
-It can take one to three months for IRCC to confirm receipt of an application for permanent residence, and the total immigration process can take up to one year to receive the final documents.
+Due to COVID-19, it can take several months for IRCC to confirm receipt of an application for permanent residence, and the total immigration process can take a year or more to receive the final documents.

 When will Thunder Bay start accepting applications for community recommendation?

-Thunder Bay CEDC is currently accepting applications for community recommendations from candidates who have a qualifying job offer.
+Thunder Bay CEDC will accept expressions of interest from candidates who meet all eligibility requirements and have a qualifying job offer.
+Intake for expressions of interest will be open once per month.
 Unlike some other communities participating in RNIP, the application process is not available for general submissions.
-Only candidates who meet all of the federal eligibility criteria, as well as program requirements (job offer + priority occupation + approved employer) are authorized to submit an application for a community recommendation.
+Only candidates who meet all of the federal eligibility criteria, as well as program requirements (job offer + priority occupation + approved employer) are authorized to submit an expression of interest in applying for a community recommendation.

 What is the cost to apply for Permanent Resident status under the Rural and Northern Immigration Pilot?